 It is not hard to check that $\beta$ must be of order $1$ whereas $\beta_{\bar{m}}$ must be of order $d$.
-Indeed, in contrast with mass, the radiative corrections for couplings require to fix one color.
+Indeed, in contrast with the mass, the radiative corrections for couplings require fixing one color.
 The same conclusion may be deduced directly from the previous expression.
-Note that, due to the mass dimension, the expansion of $\beta_{\bar{m}}$ have to start with $-2\eta \bar{m}^{2\eta}\approx -d\bar{m}^{2\eta}/2$.
-Setting $d$ arbitrary large, we get:
+Note that, due to the mass dimension, the expansion of $\beta_{\bar{m}}$ has to start with $-2\eta \bar{m}^{2\eta}\approx -d\bar{m}^{2\eta}/2$.
+Setting $d$ arbitrarily large, we get:

 Then, from equation \eqref{equation1}, we deduce straightforwardly:

 Therefore, to get a non-trivial fixed point, we must have $\beta_{\bar{m}}=0$.
 Investigating this condition requires some algebraic manipulations.
 Computing the derivative of the logarithm using proposition \ref{prokey1}, we get: